gojoylab/gxrsdk/README.md

 - Disconnect the computing unit with your PC, and then connect it to the glasses.
 - If it is the first time you connect the glass to mobile device, you need to authrize usb permission to xrcore service.
 - If it is the first time you run this app, you need to authrize the app permission
 - Launch the app, you can use mobile device as a 3DoF controller if you set TXRInput Raycast mode to `Laser`. `HOME` key for recenter, `APP` key to appear exit app Window. `TRIGGER` key to select object, hold `TRIGGER` and move the device for drag moving objects.
 If TXRInput Raycast mode to `Gaze`, use HMD as 3DoF tracking.

+> NOTE:
+> In some Huawei Devices, there will be appear game speedup overlay, this may cause glass display failed.
+Current solution is set Android Player Settings - Configuration - Scripting backend to IL2CPP and also set the Target Archietecture to ARM64.